MicrosoftDocs/azure-reference-other/studio-module-reference/machine-learning-initialize-model-classification.md

 ---
-title: "Machine Learning - Initialize Model - Classification | Microsoft Docs"
+title: "Initialize Model: Classification | Microsoft Docs"
 description: "Learn about the modules you can use in Azure Machine Learning Studio (classic) to create binary or multiclass classification models."
 titleSuffix: ML Studio (classic) Azure ms.date: 05/06/2019